 The Amato Vino label is the vehicle for our alternative (or emerging) varieties, micro-batches and ‘lo-fi’ and experimental winemaking styles.
 Single vineyards, handpicks, natural ferments are par for the course; incorporating minimal winemaking input, little or no adds, and unconventional vessels for fermentation/maturation – this is the wild stuff.

-The two growing areas: Margaret River, where the climate is cool-to-mild and alternative varieties are a rarity, and the Riverland (SA), where hot summers are the norm and the region is home to myriad extraordinary grape varieties grown on small plots dotted along the Murray River.
+The two growing areas: Margaret River, where the climate is cool-to-mild and emerging Mediterranean varieties are a rarity, and the Riverland (SA), where hot summers are the norm and the region is home to myriad extraordinary grape varieties grown on small plots dotted along the Murray River.

 Varieties include Nero d’Avola, Vermentino, Fiano, Bianco d’Alessano, Grillo, Montepulciano, Nebbiolo, Teroldego, Carignano, Graciano, Tempranillo, Touriga Nacional, Trousseau/Bastardo… and more.

 Ricca Terra Farms is a small vineyard property specialising in southern Italian grape varieties.
 Owners Ashley & Holly Ratcliff selected these varieties based on their capacity to produce high quality wines in a hot environment.